The Importance of Contextual Learning

 Encourages group learning

-Contextual learning encourages the students to take on more agency and actively problem-solve, as the instructor takes on a guiding role.
+Contextual learning encourages the learners to take on more agency and actively problem-solve, as the instructor takes on a guiding role.

 This approach is especially prevalent and useful in adult education and professional development, like digital adoption.

-By facilitating knowledge sharing and joint problem-solving, contextual learning helps students share knowledge with each other and learn effective communication.
+By facilitating knowledge sharing and joint problem-solving, contextual learning helps employees share knowledge with each other and learn effective communication.

 Supports independent learning